coreconservation banners insulation banner2193

 • Older buildings have been built to be water permeable (breathable).
 They have been built with older materials and due to the age of the building, their fabric often contain significant amounts of moisture.
 The presence of moisture in the fabric of older buildings is a very important element, that determines the renovation methods and materials that can be used for the renovation of these older buildings.
 This includes the choice of thermal insulation materials and methods.

-As a result, insulating older & newer buildings should be approached differently.
+As a result, the thermal insulation of older buildings should be approached differently.

 How Old Walls Breathe?